CleanIncentive/granular_certificate_registry/docs/DEVELOPMENT.md

 if you have an active pull request associated with a branch on GitHub, a failure in any part of the workflow will notify you and prevent you from merging the pull request.

 The CI workflow runs [`gitleaks`](https://github.com/gitleaks/gitleaks-action?tab=readme-ov-file) to make sure that no secrets are accidently leaked.

+## Deployment

+The application is deployed to GCP using the `app.yml` file using gcloud cli.
+Once installed you can follow these commands:

+1.

+2. `gcloud app deploy app.yml`